 What is Phenol?
+(Carbolic Acid)?

-Phenol is a crystalline solid white in color and needs to be handled with care as it can cause chemical burns.
+Phenol is a crystalline solid white in colour and needs to be handled with care as it can cause chemical burns.
 Friedlieb Ferdinand Runge discovered Phenol in the year 1834.
 It was extracted from coal tar.
+It is also known as phenolic acid.
 If a compound is consisting of a six-membered aromatic ring and bonded to a hydroxyl group directly, then it can be referred to as phenol.

-Properties of Phenol – C6H6O
+Properties of Phenol (Carbolic acid)- C6H6O

 |Molecular Weight/ Molar Mass||94.11 g/mol|

 |Boiling Point||181.7 °C|

 Natural Sources of Phenol (Carbolic acid)- C6H6O

 - Phenol is a constituent of coal tar and is formed during the decomposition of organic materials.
 Increased environmental levels of phenol may result from forest fires.
 It has been detected among the volatile components from liquid manure.